Strong coupling theory of heavy fermion criticality: Introduction

-Experimentally well-studied candidate systems we shall focus on are the heavy-fermion compounds CeCu$_{6-x}$Au$_{x}$ (CCA) for which we postulate quasi-two-dimensional antiferromagnetic (AFM) spin fluctuations at the critical point x=0.1 \cite{HvL1} and YbRh$_{2}$Si$_{2}$ (YRS), for which we assume AFM fluctuations at the critical point at magnetic field $H=H_c$ of three-dimensional character at temperatures $T$ less than 0.3 K, crossing over into three-dimensional ferromagnetic fluctuations at higher $T$. \cite{bro} An issue that has hampered progress in developing a strong-coupling theory of criticality that involves AFM fluctuations has been that they transfer a large momentum of the order of the ordering wave vector $\vec{q}=\vec{Q}$ .
-As a consequence, the self-energy in one-loop order becomes highly anisotropic, being critical only at so-called ``hot spots" on the Fermi surface that are connected by $\vec{Q}$.
-However, the combined exchange of two AFM fluctuations, which may be viewed as a spin-exchange energy fluctuation \cite{hart}, may transfer only a small momentum $q$ and we argue here that the one-loop order process of such energy fluctuations is dominant in providing a renormalization of the fermionic quasiparticle effective mass that is uniform over the Fermi surface.
+An issue that has hampered progress in developing a strong-coupling theory of criticality that involves AFM fluctuations has been that they transfer a large momentum of the order of the ordering wave vector ${\bf q}={\bf Q}$.
+As a consequence, the self-energy in one-loop order becomes highly anisotropic, being critical only at so-called ``hot spots" on the Fermi surface that are connected by $\bf{Q}$.
+However, the combined exchange of two AFM fluctuations, which may be viewed as a spin-exchange energy fluctuation, \cite{hart} may transfer only a small momentum $q$ and we argue here that the one-loop order process of such energy fluctuations is dominant in providing a renormalization of the fermionic quasiparticle effective mass that is approximately uniform over the Fermi surface.
 Thus, we consider here the simplest case, in which the fermion self energy is only weakly momentum dependent.
-A different way by which the effect of the critical AFM fluctuations may be distributed all over the Fermi surface is by means of impurity scattering \cite{WA,AW}.
+A different way by which the effect of the critical AFM fluctuations may be distributed all over the Fermi surface is by means of impurity scattering. \cite{WA,AW}